 - Suunto Traverse - Editor's Choice

 - Timex Expedition Grid Shock - Best Value

 Read our complete buyers guide for hiking watches.

-The Garmin Fenix 3 HR is a tough and rugged hiking watching that is also perfectly suitable for every day wear.
+The Garmin Instinct 2 is a tough and rugged hiking watch that is also perfectly suitable for everyday wear.
 It includes a multitude of useful features, such as a wrist-based heart rate monitor, barometer, compass, GPS, altimeter, thermometer, and TracBack feature.

 It has a sturdy and durable build and is water resistant to up to 100 meters.
 With a Chroma display, you will be able to easily see your data at any time of the day and in any level of sunlight.

 The GPS feature is quick so you don't have to wait around for a few minutes before you get on your way.

 You'll also never get lost with its TracBack and bread crumbs feature that is helpful when you're in faraway remote places with little to no signal.